ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:

 - Ballerina tables are used to store data.
-Each entry in the table is represented by a Ballerina record.
+A Ballerina record represents each entry in the table.

 ## Create the service

 Ballerina resources can only reside inside a service.
 Therefore, first, a service needs to be created.
-Create the service using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code as shown below.
+Create the service using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code, as shown below.

 ![Create REST service](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-rest-service.gif)